Wednesday, March 11, 2009

 I really hope you can take the time to answer my mail, as I am really interested in raring prawn/ crustaceans (particularly crayfish) in Malaysia.

-This would be a really novice question, would the American Crayfish be rared in a tropical climate ?
+This would be a really novice question, would the American Crayfish be reared in a tropical climate ?

 Kuala Lumpur has a hot, tropical climate with heavy rain storms occurring throughout the year, mostly in the early evenings.
 Day time temperatures can reach around 95°F (35°C).

-What would be the best import species to be rared here ?
+What would be the best import species to be reared here ?

 I have a piece of land, roughly 20 acres with a running stream in it, I am now really thinking hard to rear something in it.